British Forum for Ethnomusicology Annual Conference

 University of Sheffield, 20-23 April 2017

-Registration is now open for the 2017 Annual Conference of the British Forum for Ethnomusicology: please visit the University of Sheffield’s Online Store.
-Early Bird registration rates are only available until 10 March, after which all the prices will increase by 10%, so be sure to register in good time.
+Registration is still open for the 2017 Annual Conference of the British Forum for Ethnomusicology: please visit the University of Sheffield’s Online Store.
 Please also make sure your BFE Membership is current to take advantage of the lower conference rates for members.

-We would like to invite you especially to take part in the Conference Dinner on the Saturday evening.
+The last day to book for the Conference Dinner on the Saturday evening in Friday 07 April.
 The venue is Inox Dine on the top floor of the University of Sheffield’s prize-winning Students’ Union, with fine views over the city and a menu that has won rave reviews on TripAdvisor and elsewhere.
 The traditional BFE party and jam session will follow immediately in the same venue.
 The event offers delegates an opportunity to meet together in a dedicated venue with lots of room for circulating and socialising, in preference to Sheffield’s city centre restaurants which can be very full on a Saturday night.
 The dinner is available for the extremely reasonable cost of £30 for waged attendees and £20 for student and unwaged attendees, bookable at registration through the Online Store, and you are welcome to reserve additional places for spouses or other companions.

 Another highlight of the conference is the Friday evening concert by tabla master Yogesh Samshi, whose playing the Washington Post has called “as intricate as a Bach fugue and as ecstatic as a rave-club crescendo.”
 Tickets are being offered to conference delegates at the reduced price of £10, or £6 for students, again through the Online Store.